twitchax/rtz/README.md

 Usage: rtz [COMMAND]

 Commands:
-  resolve-ned  Resolve a timezone from a lng,lat pair using the NED dataset resolve-osm  Resolve a timezone from a lng,lat pair using the OSM dataset serve        Serve the timezone API help         Print this message or the help of the given subcommand(s)
+  ned           The Natural Earth Data dataset based operations osm dump-geojson  Resolve a timezone from a lng,lat pair using the OSM dataset help          Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help